vmware-archive/helm-crd/README.md

 # CustomResourceDefinition for Helm

-This is an **experimental** CRD controller for Helm charts.
+This is an **experimental** CRD controller for Helm releases.

-You can use this to manage Helm charts (releases) in your cluster via regular Kubernetes API objects that look like:
+You can use this to install, upgrade and delete charts in your cluster via regular Kubernetes API objects that look like:

 ```yaml
 apiVersion: helm.bitnami.com/v1